-Despite exposures to market segments that we consider riskier, ING's three-year average NPL ratio (2.2% as at December 2017) is relatively low compared to peers and in line with the Dutch average.
+Despite exposures to market segments that we consider riskier, ING's three-year average NPL ratio (2.1% as at end-June 2018) is relatively low compared to peers and in line with the Dutch average3.
 The high quality of assets reflects ING Bank's long operating track record in selected markets and products, despite its presence in more volatile wholesale banking activities (e.g. oil and commodities, project finance) and in more sensitive growth markets (e.g. Turkey, Russia, Ukraine).

-In line with the improvement of macroeconomic conditions in most countries where the group is active, ING's credit cost has decreased materially over the last few years, to reach a very low 22 bps of average RWAs in 2017, well below the group's through-the-cycle average of 40-45 bps.
-However, ING's credit costs are slightly higher than Dutch peers, due to the group's rising activities in some

-"growth markets", exposures in countries where macroeconomic conditions are less stable (e.g. Turkey) and to sectors affected by price volatility (e.g. oil and commodities).
+In line with the improvement of macroeconomic conditions in most countries where the group is active, ING's credit cost has decreased materially over the last few years, to reach a very low 22 bps of average RWAs in 2017 and 13 bps in H1 2018, well below the group's through-the-cycle average of 40-45 bps.
+However, ING's credit costs are slightly higher than Dutch peers, due to the group's increasing activities in some "growth markets", exposures in countries where macroeconomic conditions are less stable (e.g. Turkey) and to sectors affected by price volatility (e.g. oil and commodities).

-Although we do not expect a major deterioration of economic conditions in the bank's main markets, ING's increasing activity in "growth markets" and relatively high exposure to sensitive market segments may lead to higher credit costs in the next quarters.
+Although we do not expect a major deterioration of economic conditions in the bank's main markets, ING's increasing activity in "growth markets" and relatively high exposure to sensitive market segments may lead to higher credit costs in the medium term.